 - To learn more about e-filing go to the Electronic Filing webpage.

-- You must include the docket number of the case and the division where the case is being heard (for example, “Family Division,” “Criminal Division,” “Civil Division,”) in the subject line of your email.
+- Include the case number and the division where the case is being heard (for example, “Family Division,” “Criminal Division,” “Civil Division,”) in the subject line of your email.

-- You must include a signature on your filing.
+- Sign your filing.
 The signature can include your typed name with an /s/ in front of it (for example, /s/ Jane Doe).
 An electronic version or scanned copy of your signature is also permitted.